howeguo/Token-BulkSender/README.md

 11. Once the approve transaction is complete, click Next, go to the Send List, click Send, MetaMask will automatically generate a transaction for your token (130 addresses per transaction).
 12. Done!

-You can test this tool on any test network, if you want to make sure that everything will work as expected.
+You can test this tool on Ropsten test network, if you want to make sure that everything will work as expected.

 ```